lucasteracloud/test-serverless/README.md

 # test-serverless
-used to test serverless framework deployment
+used to test serverless framework deployment.